OFFLINE-GmbH/multi-timeline.js/README.md

     zoomOutControl: $('.zoom-out')     // Zooms out 1 zoomStep on click
     zoomInControl:  $('.zoom-in')      // Zooms in 1 zoomStep on click
-    goRightControl: $('.go-right')     // Pans the timeline to the right
+    goRightControl: $('.go-right')     // Pans the timeline to the right on click
-    goLeftControl:  $('.go-left')      // Pans the timeline to the left
+    goLeftControl:  $('.go-left')      // Pans the timeline to the left on click

 #### External zoom slider